FChamb/Python2/README.md

 ### PDF/HTML/LaTeX/MD notebook ###
 The following commands enable simple conversion of the jupyter notebook.
 Copy and pasting the following commands into the terminal can produce the results located into the notebooks directory.
+Because of the way LeTeX is formatted on the lab machines, this commands will not run.
+To get this as a reproducible result, the commands will be to be run on a personal machine.

 PDF:
 ```console